antoineww/aw-shipping/README.md

 - Keep /components purely functional with default props and/or self-state to ensure reusability with prop overwrite.
 Only use data injection in /pages.
 - `Title-case + camelcase` on /components, `lowercase + camelcase` everywhere else
 - Make variables simple to read and descriptive enough yet not overwhelming too read
+- Long/complex react hooks simplified into custom hooks via in same component folder or shared StateController hooks
+- Using useState, useEffect & props propagation to update data

 #